wdi-sg/project-2/README.md

 ### Prerequisites

-What is needed to install and run the project, how do we install them
+Download this and then install whatever dependencies using yarn.
+Then start the server

 ```
-Code example
+$ yarn install
+$ nodemon
 ```
+It is recommended that you use nodemon to run the server.

 ### How to Use